 Health Benefits of Cranberry Walnut Spinach Salad

-This healthy salad is a power source of vitamin A that supports immunity, lowers cholesterol and keeps your bones healthy thanks to all the spinach.
+This healthy spinach salad is a power source of vitamin A that supports immunity, lowers cholesterol and keeps your bones healthy thanks to all the spinach.
 Spinach is also a great source of vitamin K, folate, magnesium, iron, copper, calcium, potassium and vitamin C.

 Walnuts provide a good supply of Omega-3 fatty acids, that support cardiovascular health and reduce inflammation in the body.

 And cranberries are an excellent source of iodine – an important nutrient needed for your thyroid health.
 Cranberries as well as spinach are a very good source of dietary fiber.
+Great addition to your spinach salad!

 This amazing salad is such a perfect winter treat, when we seem to overeat with all the holidays and parties and forget to eat all the fresh veggies that are out there too!

-But you can enjoy the salad in the summer months as well, when you don’t feel like using your oven.
+But you can enjoy the spinach salad in the summer months as well, when you don’t feel like using your oven.
 This healthy spinach salad is a good source of protein from walnuts that will keep you full and happy!

-COMPONENTS OF HONEY MUSTARD DRESSING
+HOW TO MAKE HONEY MUSTARD HOMEMADE DRESSING

-In this cranberry walnut and spinach salad we use 1/3 cup olive oil and 2 tbsp red wine vinegar.
+In this walnut and spinach salad we use 1/3 cup olive oil and 2 tbsp red wine vinegar.
 1/3 cup equals 5 tablespoons and 1 teaspoon, so it’s slightly more on the vinegar side.
 If you prefer to go with less vinegar, start with 1 tablespoon, taste it and proceed to add more.
 Or add more oil.

-Why make your own salad dressing
+Why make homemade salad dressing

 Frequently we eat salads where we mix whatever we have handy in the kitchen at the moment and then just add bottled salad dressing.
 We seem to forget how easy it is to mix a great dressing with ingredients that you already keep in your pantry.